Return to Previous Page

 The Local Christmas Tree Market

-Perhaps you’re a custom to perusing through your local Christmas tree market with your family and friends.
+Perhaps you’re accustomed to perusing through your local Christmas tree market with your family and friends.
 Finding what you think is the perfect tree, standing it up for all to approve, only to be shown a better one.
 However, after an hour or so, a unanimous decision is made.
-It’s the height, the fullness of the branches, or the type of bristle that seals the deal.
+The height, the fullness of the branches, or the type of bristle seals the deal.

 About Christmas Tree Markets

 Purchasing a Christmas tree from a local holiday market is participating in the farm-raised Christmas tree business.
-Just like growing corn or another crop that is considered agricultural, growing Christmas trees are an agricultural crop too!
-Buying a farm-raised Christmas tree is similar to buying farm-raised agricultural products versus “wild-caught”.
+Just like growing corn or another crop that is considered agricultural, growing Christmas trees is an agricultural crop, too!
+Buying a farm-raised Christmas tree is similar to buying farm-raised agricultural products versus “wild-caught.”
 Participating in the Christmas tree agri-business might be more comfortable for some than harvesting a tree in the National Forests.
-However, in Colorado, you can choose where to get your Christmas tree.
+However, you can choose where to get your Christmas tree in Colorado.

 The Special Colorado Christmas Tree Harvest Day